iKarwan/YTKillerPlus/README.md

 * don't switch between install method as that breaks the license .

+## if Jailbroken..
+* NOTE !!! if u Jailbroken & want to use the iPA the license will break u need to send it for Activation again! .
+* mean if u switched to the iPA from Jailbroken or vice versa u need activation again ( only once ) so u need just to use one option of them .

+## YT Sign IN issue..
+* NOTE !!! if u used the iPA u need a license to be activated and enabled YTKillerPlus first to use sign in in the app .
+* if u on below iOS 15 , like from 14.8 down to 13.0 u and want to use the iPA u need to enable fix sign in in Miscellaneous section to sign in without issue on those versions .

 ## Localization..
-* YTKillerPlus now fully support localization if u wish to add your language please download the (base) file and translate it completely. then open a pull request or send it via Email to ( ikghd3@gmail.com ) to be add in future update .
+* YTKillerPlus fully support localization if u wish to add your language please download the (base) file and translate it completely. then open a pull request or send it via Email to ( ikghd3@gmail.com ) to be add in future update .
 * NOTE!!! you have right to request a copy of YTKillerPlus after translation and add to credits .